Crewe: Railway

-Crewe railway station is located less than a mile from the town centre, although it was not incorporated into the then Borough of Crewe until 1937.
+Crewe railway station is located less than 1 mi from the town centre, although it was not incorporated into the then Borough of Crewe until 1937.
 It is one of the largest stations in the North West and is a major interchange station on the West Coast Main Line.
 It has 12 platforms in use.

-The station is served by several train operating companies:
+The station is served by six train operating companies: